tallabharathi/Paddy-Disease-Detection/README.md

 # Paddy Leaf Disease Detection using CNN

-This project identifies diseases in paddy leaves using MobileNet and deep learning.
-A deep learning-based project that uses Convolutional Neural Networks (CNN) to detect and classify diseases in paddy leaves from images.
-Built with Python, Flask, and MobileNetV3, it helps farmers identify crop diseases early for better yield and management.
+A deep learning-based web app to detect and classify diseases in paddy leaves using MobileNetV3 CNN.
+Built with Python, Flask, and MySQL.

+## Features
+- Image-based disease prediction
+- Web interface for users and admins
+- Fertilizer suggestions based on prediction
+- Accuracy chart and class-wise results

+## Tech Stack
+- Python, Flask, HTML, CSS
+- TensorFlow, Keras, OpenCV
+- MySQL for backend data

+## To Run